jgutman/mvesc/README.md

 (see the README inside individual folders for more details)

+*Installation*

+To install pycairo, download the distribution from [https://cairographics.org/pycairo/](https://cairographics.org/pycairo/) or clone from github directly with `git clone git://git.cairographics.org/git/pycairo`.
+Install using `cd pycairo` and `python setup.py install`.
+Test import using `python -c "import cairo"`.
+Install all other dependencies using `pip install -r requirements.txt`.

 *ETL*

 This folder contains scripts to process our original raw data (e.g. SQL server backups, individual files).
 The output of this folder is transforming raw data into a cleaned and standardized format in our database -- ready for feature extraction and generation.